Riesenfass/teufel/worklog.md

+# 9/30/20
+More work on the town tileset.
+This is going to take a while.

 # 9/24/20
 Upgraded to GB Studio 2 Beta 2
 Started learning Aseprite.
 Started on the town tileset and exported it as a sample background to see how it would look.